New results on graph matching from degree preserving growth: Forcibly (0,1) -factor graphic degree sequences

-Before we evaluate the prediction strength of \Cref{tm:maxbound}, we will mention some other known bounds.
-There are not many such results on the value $\nu(\d)$ (without special structural requirements on $G$, like, e.g.\ being bipartite).
-We are aware of only two.
-The first one is based Vizing's seminal result on the \emph{chromatic index}: \begin{theorem}[Vizing, 1964, {see~\cite[p.~359]{west_combinatorial_2020}}] For any simple graph $G$, the edge-chromatic number satisfies $\chi'(G)\le \Delta(G)+1$. \end{theorem} From this one can show the known result: \begin{corollary}[Vizing-bound] \end{corollary} This approximation can be close to the truth if the degree distribution is concentrated, but in case of diverse degrees this may be vary far from being sharp.
-The Vizing-bound is better than~\Cref{mun2}, but it only applies to maximum cardinality matchings, and not necessarily all maximal matchings.
+We also want to compare the strength of \Cref{tm:maxbound} with other known lower bounds.
+However, there are not many such results on the value of $\nu(\d)$ (without additional special structural requirements on $G$, like, e.g.\ being bipartite).
+We are aware of only two such results.
+The first one is based on Vizing's seminal result on the \emph{chromatic index}: \begin{theorem}[Vizing, 1964, \cite{vizing}] For any simple graph $G$, the edge-chromatic number satisfies $\chi'(G)\le \Delta(G)+1$. \end{theorem} As it is easy to see, from this one can derive the following lower bound. \begin{corollary}[Vizing-bound] \end{corollary} This approximation can be close to the actual value if the degree distribution is concentrated, but in case of heterogeneous degree sequences this can be vary far from being sharp.
+The Vizing-bound is better than inequality (\ref{mun2}), but it only applies to maximum cardinality matchings, and not necessarily to all maximal matchings.

-We will use the notation \begin{definition} $t_{G}(q)$ for the number of nodes of $G$ whose degree does not exceed $q$. \end{definition} \begin{theorem}[{\cite[Theorem~4.4]{erdos_degree-preserving_2021}}] Let $G$ be a simple graph on $n$ nodes.
-Let
+To describe the other known lower bound we will use the following notation: let $t_{G}(q)$ be the number of nodes in $G$ whose degree does not exceed $q$.